Joe Lauer, Wisconsin Corn Agronomist

 Every year, the University of Wisconsin Extension-Madison and College of Agricultural and Life Sciences conduct a corn evaluation program, in cooperation with the Wisconsin Crop Improvement Association.
 The purpose of this program is to provide unbiased performance comparisons of hybrid seed corn available in Wisconsin.
 These trials evaluate corn hybrids for both grain and silage production performance.
-In 2015, grain and silage performance trials were planted at fourteen locations.
-Links to the full results reports follow.
+In 2016, grain and silage performance trials were planted at fourteen locations.

 Situation: A one bushel increase by Wisconsin corn farmers increases farm income $8 to $32 million dollars depending upon corn price.